 Column B and Column C - Subtractions and Additions

-Use these columns to enter subtractions and additions to federal amounts in column A that are necessary because of the differences between California and federal law.
-Enter all amounts on line 7 through line 36 as positive numbers.
+Use these columns to enter subtractions and additions to the federal amounts in column A that are necessary because of differences between California and federal law.
+Enter all amounts as positive numbers unless instructed otherwise.